Lindt & Sprüngli Group and Company

 The Lindt Cocoa Foundation was founded in 2013 and has the declared purpose of working to achieve social and environmental sustainability in the cultivation, production and processing of cocoa and other raw materials used in chocolate production.
 The Lindt Cocoa Foundation supplements the already existing endeavors of the Lindt & Sprüngli Group designed to improve the living and working conditions of farmers in the countries of origin of the raw materials, and co-funds certain elements within the Lindt & Sprüngli Farming Program.
 Its projects ensure that raw material procurement is done in a way which works more effectively towards sustainable agricultural development.

-Cocoa Beans and the Lindt & Sprüngli Farming Program
+Cocoa and the Lindt & Sprüngli Farming Program

 What does bean to bar mean?

-As one of the few global chocolate manufacturers, Lindt & Sprüngli produces chocolate products from “bean to bar”.
-It all starts with purchasing cocoa beans through our own sustainability program, the Lindt & Sprüngli Farming Program, continues with producing cocoa mass in our own production facilities, and extends to processing the chocolate and ultimately marketing and distributing our quality products.
-In 2021, Lindt & Sprüngli expanded its Program to cocoa butter sourced from the Côte d'Ivoire.
+Cocoa is our most important raw material and as one of the few global chocolate manufacturers, Lindt & Sprüngli adopts a bean to bar approach for the production of its premium chocolate products.
+It all starts with sourcing cocoa beans through our own sustainability program, the Lindt & Sprüngli Farming Program, continues with producing cocoa mass in our own production facilities, and extends to processing the chocolate and ultimately marketing and distributing our quality products.
+We achieved a 100% traceable and externally verified worldwide cocoa bean supply chain by end of 2020.
+In 2021, Lindt & Sprüngli expanded its Farming Program to cocoa butter sourced from the Côte d'Ivoire.
 The cocoa used is decisive for the quality and taste of the chocolate, which is why Lindt & Sprüngli has such high standards for raw materials used and processing start as early as with the cocoa.
-For Lindt & Sprüngli, “bean to bar” production forms the basis of a sustainable and traceable cocoa bean supply chain and is therefore a responsibility from the very beginning.
+For Lindt & Sprüngli, bean to bar production forms the basis of a sustainable and traceable cocoa bean supply chain and is therefore a responsibility from the very beginning.
 An exception is our subsidiary Russell Stover which buys chocolate and chocolate products.
 Visit this page From Bean to Bar to find out more about the steps in Lindt & Sprüngli’s chocolate production.

 Where does Lindt & Sprüngli stand with regards to sustainable cocoa sourcing and what are the commitments made?